jobsamuel/messenger/README.md

 $ npm start
 ```

-> **NOTE:** If you decided to use your own server, due to Messenger Platform wouldn't allow you to setup an IP as webhook, you would need to configure a domain pointing to your app and a SSL certificate.
+> **NOTE:** If you decided to use your own server, due to Messenger Platform wouldn't allow you to point your webhook to an IP, you would need to configure a domain with a SSL certificate and then point your app to it.

 ## tutorial